-There were essentially no DSRIP revenues/benefit recorded during the three-month periods ended March 31, 2016 and 2015.
-Although we can provide no assurance that we will ultimately qualify for additional DSRIP revenues, subject to CMS's approval and other conditions as outlined above, we estimate that we may be entitled to additional DSRIP revenues/benefit of approximately \$25 million (net of Provider Taxes of \$16 million) during 2016.
+Included in our financial results during each of the three and six-month periods ended June 30, 2016 and 2015, were \$10 million of net DSRIP revenues/benefit.
+These amounts were net of provided taxes of \$6 million during each of the three and six-month periods ended June 30, 2016 and 2015.
+Although we can provide no assurance that we will ultimately qualify for additional DSRIP revenues, subject to CMS's approval and other conditions as outlined above, we estimate that we may be entitled to additional DSRIP revenues/benefit of approximately \$25 million (net of Provider Taxes of \$16 million) during the year ended December 31, 2016.